aimms/how-to/Articles/208/208-setting-options.rst

 You can change these settings in a text editor, or an AIMMS dialog as described next.

-Project Options dialog
+Project Options Dialog
 --------------------------

-Access the *Project Options* dialog from the AIMMS Menu - *Settings > Project Options*.
+Access the :menuselection:`Project Options` dialog from the AIMMS Menu under :menuselection:`Settings > Project Options`.

 Initially it looks like this:

 .. image:: images/ProjectOptions.PNG

-When you select non-default options and, for instance, the *Appearance > Default UI* option, a help dialog appears:
+When you select non-default options and, for instance, the :menuselection:`Appearance > Default UI` option, a help dialog appears:

 .. image:: images/OptionHelp.PNG

-The *Project Options* dialog prevents you from entering invalid values.
+The :menuselection:`Project Options` dialog prevents you from entering invalid values.
 It is a valuable tool for options that you frequently change from the default.

-OPTION statement
+``OPTION`` Statement
 --------------------

 The option statement is a traditional way of specifying the values of options.